phantomdiorama/codnap/README.md

 # cod nap

-A tiny script for powershell (or bash) for building a website with Pandoc.
+A tiny script for for building a website with Pandoc.
+Poweshell or Bash.

 Used to build my [blog](https://www.michaelbuckleywriter.com/).

-## you absolutely should not use this
+## you probably shouldn’t use this

-This is just an idea.
-It might be useful for folks that don’t want to use a full blown static site generator.
+This is a *least effort* script to get a website up.
+It doesn’t automatically create index pages or RSS feeds.
+There’s no local web server or live reload.
+It’s minimal and manual—it just takes markdown and spits out html.

 ## thanks